Bundie logoBundie

 Gas fees:

-• Source chain: You pay (Scroll is cheap ~$0.05)
+• Source chain: You pay (L2 gas is cheap, often a few cents)

 • Destination chain: Bundie sponsors